vaden4d/tinyflame/README.md

 # tinyflame

-A lightweight PyTorch implementation of the FLAME (Faces Learned with an Articulated Model and Expressions) parametric head model and visualization interface.
+A lightweight PyTorch implementation of the FLAME (Faces Learned with an Articulated Model and Expressions) parametric head model and real-time visualization interface.

 ![tinyflame](assets/demo.png)